Skip to Main Content

 Books

-2. Enter the elevators on the 1st floor of Robarts Library.
+2. Take the elevators from the 1st-4th floors of Robarts Library.

-4. To sign out your book, take it back to the 1st floor and use one of the automatic machines.
-If you need help, ask at the loan services desk.
+5. To sign out your book, take it down with you to the 1st floor and use one of the automatic machines, or to the loan services desk near the front entrance.

 Primary sources

-They are created by witnesses or recorders who experienced the events or conditions being documented.
+• They are created by witnesses or recorders who experienced or witnessed the events or conditions being documented.

 What kinds of things can be primary sources?